NoahApthorpe/ConvnetCellDetection/README.md

 #### Prepare configuration file

-You will next need to make a few changes to the `main_config.cfg` configuration file in your experiment directory.
-These changes are the minimum necessary for the Convnet Cell Detection tool to work on your system.
-Details on the other parameters in the `main_config.cfg` file are provided in the [Detailed Parameter Configuration](#detailed-parameter-configuration) section.
+You will next need to make one change to the `main_config.cfg` configuration file in your experiment directory.
+This is the minimum necessary for the Convnet Cell Detection tool to work on your system.
+Details about further customization using other parameters in the `main_config.cfg` file are provided in the [Detailed Parameter Configuration](#detailed-parameter-configuration) section.

+1. Change the `matlab_path` parameter in the `general` section to point to your system's matlab installation.
+The default setting is for a Mac OSX system with Matlab R2015b.

 #### Provide training data